ValldHebron-Bioinformatics/minMutFinder/README.md

 - `--r2`: Path and filename of the reverse FASTQ compressed file
 - `--annotate`: Path and filename of the TSV file containing the annotated mutations (3)
 - `--syn_muts`: "yes" or "no", depending on whether to include synonymous mutations in the output plot (default is "no")
+- `--mapping`: "minimap2" or "bbmap", depending on which mapping tool the user desires to use.
+Bbmap is highly recommended for reference sequences < 1000nt (default is "minimap2")

 ### 📝 Notes